alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 - I want to learn more about...

-Also, use one of the emoji reactions to respond to the statement "I could start using VIM in VS Code today if I wanted to". 🙌🏻🤷😬
+Also, use one of the emoji reactions to respond to the statement "I could start using Vim in VS Code today if I wanted to". 🙌🏻🤷😬